oppia/oppia-web-developer-docs/SWESkills-2018.md

 ***
 ### Project 8: Building a contributor dashboard

-**Aim**: For the community to help out in creating lessons effectively, there needs to be some mechanism which creators can use to communicate their requirements to contributors.
+**Aim**: For the community to help out in creating lessons effectively, there needs to be a way for creators to communicate their requirements to contributors.
 The current idea is to enable creators to display their lessons on a contributor dashboard.
 When a contributor accesses this lesson, items that require contributions should be highlighted.
 This includes open image requests, open translation requests, requests to improve hints/solutions, etc. No, when a contributor visits this dashboard, they should be able to easily identify something of interest and start helping with it.
 This can be done using search options/filters for the open requests.

 **Team**: Community Contributions (mentor: **@nithusha21**)